sparkflows/sparkflows-docs/docs/databricks/databricks-installation.rst

 Configure app.postMessageURL in Fire Insights
 ----------------------------

-Configure ``app.postMessageURL`` to be the IP of the machine so that it is reachable from jobs running on the Databricks cluster.
+Configure ``app.postMessageURL`` to be the IP of the machine on which Fire Insights is installed.
+Jobs running on Databricks would post back results to Fire Insights using this URL.

 .. figure:: ../_assets/configuration/Fireui_postbackurl.PNG
-   :alt: Databricks
+   :alt: Postback URL
    :align: center
    :width: 40%